Vallisneria Care – A Complete Guide

 Vallisneria plants don’t need especially strong planted tank lighting.
 They will grow best under moderate to high lighting.

-Corkscrew Vallisneria in particular tends to prefer brighter light than other forms.
-Although they can be grown under the same moderate lighting, stronger light will encourage better leaf color and twisting in this form.
+Corkscrew Vallisneria in particular prefer brighter light than other forms.
+Although they is grown under the same moderate lighting, stronger light will encourage better leaf color and twisting in this form.

 What Are Good Tank Mates?